-C. Impact and Mitigation Statements
+F. Impact and Mitigation Statements

-Impact and Mitigation Statements: Where there is an investigative finding of responsibility on one or more of the policy violations, either or both parties may submit a statement to the Title IX Coordinator for consideration by the Review Panel in determining an appropriate sanction.
-The complainant may submit a written statement describing the impact of the prohibited conduct on the complainant and expressing a preference about the sanction(s) to be imposed.
-The respondent may submit a written statement explaining any factors that the respondent believes should mitigate or otherwise be considered in determining the sanctions(s) imposed.
-Any impact or mitigation statement should be submitted no later than two business days before the hearing.
-The Title IX Coordinator will ensure that each of the parties has an opportunity to review any statement submitted by the other party.
-The Title IX Coordinator will provide any statement(s) with the final investigative report and the parties' other written submissions to the Review Panel.
+Where there is an investigative finding of responsibility on one or more of the policy violations, either or both parties may submit a statement for consideration by the Review Panel in determining an appropriate sanction.
+The complainant may submit a written or verbal statement describing the impact of the prohibited conduct on the complainant and expressing a preference about the sanction(s) to be imposed.
+The respondent may submit a written or verbal statement explaining any factors that the respondent believes should mitigate or otherwise be considered in determining the sanctions(s) imposed.
+The Title IX Coordinator will ensure that each of the parties has an opportunity to review and/or hear any statement submitted by the other party.

-D. Review Panel
+G. Review Panel

 Composition: The Review Panel will consist of three individual members drawn from a standing pool of panelists.
 The Review Panel may consist of faculty, staff, or external professionals.
 Students may not serve as a member of the Review Panel.
-All members of the Review Panel will receive annual training on the issues related to sexual and gender- based harassment, sexual assault, dating violence, domestic violence, and stalking and on how to conduct a hearing that is fair and impartial and provides parties with notice and a meaningful opportunity to be heard.
+All members of the Review Panel will receive annual training on issues related to sexual and gender- based harassment, sexual assault, dating violence, domestic violence, and stalking and on how to conduct a hearing that is fair and impartial and provides parties with notice and a meaningful opportunity to be heard.
 Members of the Review Panel will be impartial and free from conflict of interest or actual bias.
+Parties will be notified of the identities of the panelists selected for their Hearing, and parties will have an opportunity to challenge participation by the panelists on the basis of a conflict of interest or actual bias.
+Parties and their advisors are prohibited from contacting panelists for any reason prior to the full conclusion of the resolution process.
+In addition, parties and their advisors are prohibited from contacting panelists about the resolution process after its completion.

-Standard of Review: The Review Panel will determine: (1) whether there was a material procedural error that substantially affected the outcome and (2) whether there was a lack of rational basis, applying a preponderance of the evidence standard, for the investigative finding.
+Standard of Review: If either party contests the investigative finding, the Review Panel will determine: (1) whether there was a material procedural error that substantially affected the outcome and/or (2) the investigative finding applying a preponderance of the evidence standard, was not supported by substantial evidence.
 The review is narrowly tailored to these stated bases.
-In evaluating sufficiency of the rational basis for the investigative finding, the Review Panel will not reweigh the facts gathered or substitute its opinion on credibility for the judgment of the investigator who saw and heard the witnesses and parties.